Interactive media: Technologies and implementation

 Interactive media can be implemented using a variety of platforms and applications that use technology.
 Some examples include mobile platforms such as touch screen smartphones and tablets, as well as other interactive mediums that are created exclusively to solve a unique problem or set of problems.
 Interactive media is not limited to a professional environment, it can be used for any technology that responds to user actions.
 This can include the use of JavaScript and AJAX in web pages, but can also be used in programming languages or technology that has similar functionality.

 Consoles from the fourth and fifth generation of video games, such as the Sega CD, the PlayStation and the Philips CD-i, had interactive media capabilities.

-One of the most recent innovations to use interactivity that solves a problem that individuals have on a daily basis is Delta Airlines's "Photon Shower".
-This device was developed as a collaboration between Delta Airlines and Professor Russell Foster of Cambridge University.
+One of the most recent innovations to use interactivity that solves a problem that individuals have on a daily basis is Delta Air Lines's "Photon Shower".
+This device was developed as a collaboration between Delta Air Lines and Professor Russell Foster of Cambridge University.
 The device is designed to reduce the effect of jet lag on customers that often take long flights across time zones.
 The interactivity is evident because of how it solves this problem.
 By observing what time zones a person has crossed and matching those to the basic known sleep cycles of the individual, the machine is able to predict when a person's body is expecting light, and when it is expecting darkness.
 It then stimulates the individual with the appropriate light source variations for the time, as well as an instructional card to inform them of what times their body expects light and what times it expects darkness.
 Growth of interactive media continues to advance today, with the advent of more and more powerful machines the limit to what can be input and manipulated on a display in real time is become virtually non-existent.